bradymiller/bradymiller.github.io/todo/index.md

 1. Restructuring

 ### OpenEMR Next Release
+1. Upgrade (move edi,era,letter_templates(migrate custom_pdf.php to base site dir),procedure_results to inside documents); test mechanism in ubuntu package; add and test mechanism to docker.
+1. Ensure 5.0.1 to 5.0.2 docker upgrade works with the new apache uid 1000 fix.
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)
-2. Upgrade (move edi,era,letter_templates(migrate custom_pdf.php to base site dir),procedure_results to inside documents)